-Interviews also give employers a chance to see if you think on the spot, answer questions that a person with your professional background and education should be able to answer, and test your level of preparation.
+Interviews also give employers a chance to see if you can think on the spot, answer questions that a person with your professional background and education should be able to answer, and demonstrate a professional level of preparation.

 "One important key to success is self-confidence.
 An important key to self-confidence is preparation."
+(Arthur Ashe)

-(Arthur Ashe) Interviews are often intimidating for job seekers who feel the pressure of being evaluated and feel uncomfortable with the interview format.
+Interviews often are intimidating for job seekers who feel the pressure of being evaluated and feel uncomfortable with the interview format.
 While the nervousness may never go away, effectively preparing for the interview can make you feel more confident and, with practice, you will be better able to stay in the moment and treat the interview like a twoway conversation.